Open Access Tracking Project

-- OATP is a crowd-sourced project running on free software to capture new developments on open access to research.
+- OATP is a crowd-sourced social-tagging project running on free software to capture news and comment on open access to research.

 - Its mission is (1) to create real-time alerts for OA-related news and comment, and (2) to organize knowledge of the field, by tag or subtopic, for easy searching and sharing.

 - OATP publishes a comprehensive primary feed of new OA developments, and hundreds of smaller secondary feeds on subtopics or subsets, for example, one feed for each project tag, one for each search, and one for each user-created boolean combination of its other feeds.

 - OATP runs on TagTeam, open-source software developed specifically for OATP and now available for open, tag-based research projects on any topic.
 See the OATP hub within TagTeam.
 TagTeam stores all OATP tag records for deduping, export, preservation, modification, and search.
 OATP started on Connotea and moved to TagTeam in September 2012.

 - Peter Suber launched OATP in April 2009, and wrote a full-length description of it in the SPARC Open Access Newsletter for May 2009.
 In mid-2011 OATP became part of the Harvard Open Access Project (HOAP).
 HOAP was funded by grants from Arcadia (2011-2016) and the Laura and John Arnold Foundation (2016-2018).